 Section C1.1 has explained how the work of ISO grew out of manufacturing.
-It is therefore of no surprise that the activities of the technical commissions of FIG (5 and 6 in particular) are well-covered by international standards, even if these at times are out of date or don't allow for new technology.
-Recent work around the world on national and global spatial data infrastructures has catalysed ISO work (particularly in TC211) in the area covered by FIG Commission 3 but has left open the possibility that such infrastructures will be adversely impacted by standards.
-FIG Commission 4 has a particular link with the International Hydrographic Bureau (IHB) and International Hydrographic Organisation (IHO), which set international standards on hydrography.
-Commissions 1 and 2 have a more general interest in professional standards, which are likely to be covered by ISO and other activities (ISO 9000, for instance), and where FIG's influence is likely to be very limited.
+It is therefore of no surprise that the activities of the technical commissions of FIG (5 and 6 in particular) are well-covered by ISO standards, even if these at times are out of date or don't allow for new technology.
+Recent work around the world on national and global spatial data infrastructures has catalysed ISO work (particularly in its TC211) in the area covered by FIG Commission 3 but has left open the possibility that such infrastructures will be adversely impacted by standards.
+FIG Commission 4 has a particular link with the IHB, the secretariat of the IHO, which sets international standards on hydrography and nautical charting.
+Commissions 1 and 2 have a more general interest in professional standards (ISO 9000, for instance), where FIG's influence is likely to be very limited.

 Some of FIG's other Commissions, however, are less well covered by ISO activity.
-As explained by sections C1.4 and C5, Commission 9 will have more interest in the work of IVSC, but commissions 7 and 8 and the Ad Hoc Commission on Construction Economics (in conjunction with ICEC's work on best practice) may well be working in areas where there are not international standards, and where they believe that there should be.
+As explained by sections C1.3 and C4, Commission 9 will have more interest in the work of IVSC, but Commissions 7 and 8 and the Ad Hoc Commission on Construction Economics (in conjunction with ICEC's work on best practice) may well be working in areas where there are not international standards, and where the Commissions believe that there should be.

-ISO is open to the submission of documents by Liaison bodies (see Annex A4 for further information on ISO and Liaison status) for 'fast-tracking' to become international standards, as it recognises that the GATT and GATS agreements require standardisation in other areas.
-Fast-tracking is the process of taking a document developed by others and introducing it partway through the normal process of creating an ISO standard, thus reducing the time taken by the creation process.
+ISO is open to the submission of documents by Liaison bodies (see Annex A4 for further information on ISO and Liaison status) for 'fast-tracking' to become international standards, as it recognises that the General Agreements on Tariffs and Trade (GATT) and on Trade in Services (GATS) require standardisation in other areas.
+Fast-tracking is the process of taking a document developed by others and introducing it partway through the normal process of creating an ISO standard, thus reducing the time taken by the creation process (see also Annex A5 for further information on these publications).

 Formal submission of a document for fast-tracking to become a standard is by letter to the Secretary-General of ISO (see Appendix B for an example).
 The document is then considered by ISO's Technical Management Board and other ISO groups as appropriate, and a decision is conveyed back to the Liaison submitting the proposal.
-A document accepted for fast-tracking will be assigned to an ISO TC or coordinating group (if no TC covers the area) and will enter the standardisation process as a Draft International Standard (see Annex A3 for further details of the standardisation process), thus removing many of the stages of the process.
+A document accepted for fast-tracking will be assigned to an ISO TC or coordinating group (if no TC covers the area) and will enter the standardisation process as a Draft International Standard (see Annex A3 and A5 for further details of the standardisation process), thus removing many of the stages of the process.
 The format of the document to fit the requirements of ISO (as set out in its Directives Part 3 - see the ISO web site for details) is not mandatory at this stage, but reformatting will be required before the completion of the review process.
-A key lesson of FIG's work to date on fast-tracking has been that documents created by FIG's Commissions and Permanent Institutions need to take into account the requirements of ISO at an early stage of their development, rather than attempting rewriting/reformatting at a late stage.
+A key lesson of FIG's work to date on fast-tracking has been that documents created by FIG's Commissions and Permanent Institutions need to take into account the requirements of ISO at an early stage of their development, rather than attempting rewriting/ reformatting at a late stage.